stevenaeola/cep/2019/media/md/registration.md

-Registration for the conference will be open here
+Registration for the conference will be open here.
+The registration fee for the conference will be £100, including lunch and refreshments.